-Many of us naturally send people an email when it is business related because that is seen as ‘the norm’, but what we don’t think to take into consideration is our clients most valued platform.
+Many of us naturally send people an email when it is business-related because that is seen as ‘the norm’.
+What we don’t think to take into consideration is our clients most valued platform.

-Like many of us know, the amount of sales emails and general spam that comes into our inbox is unimaginable, we are all guilty for just deleting the lot or completely ignoring it and letting them build up.
+Like many of us know, the amount of sales, emails and general spam that comes into our inbox is unimaginable.
+We are all guilty of just deleting the lot or completely ignoring it and letting them build up.

 So, if you needed a reply from a client urgently and your email gets lost in the pile, the likelihood is that they aren’t going to see that email in time, or better yet, never even read it.

 So this is where having social media as an alternative can be a life saver.

 With more and more people and businesses joining the digital world, social media is now the place to be.
 With billions of people having an account on at least one network, checking your page is now second nature.
 The average time a person spends on social media a day is 3 hours.
 As opposed to most people, who don’t even check their emails daily.

 Sending someone a message on social media almost guarantees they will receive it and take action.
 Even if it means going into their emails to see your original request.
 Instant notifications on social media make it nearly impossible to miss any activity that happens on your account.
 So, if you are dealing with a business that has Instagram, sending them a DM might be your better option.

 But don’t get me wrong, sending a client a quick email is always a good idea.
 Even if they don’t see it straight away.